LiteralMetaphorical/Hitman-Bug-Tracker/README.md

 # Hitman 2016 Bug Tracker

-Keeping track of the bugs found in Hitman 2016 and when (or if) they're fixed.
+Keeping track of the bugs (and inconsistencies) found in Hitman 2016 and when (or if) they're fixed.
 Hitman fans want to help make Hitman 2016 the best Hitman game yet!

 Click the 'Issues' tab to view posted bugs or add a new one you've discovered.
 Please be sure to include a clear title, detailed description (i.e. what you did you cause the bug), and screenshots/video if applicable.